ahaywood/Web-Interactivity-and-Engagement/chapter-2/index.md

 It is useful to take into account as many environmental factors as possible when you are creating a resource so that you can control potential negative influences surrounding your user's experience but also to take advantage of the user's environment to make functional enhancements.

 #### i.
 Physical factors:
-Serving a resource to a user will inevitably be hindered or enhanced by **physical factors** on the users end.
+Serving a resource to a user will inevitably be hindered or enhanced by **physical factors** on the user's end.
 This does not apply to just web resources, but every experience that a user will be a part of (in life and in design).
 Some factors could include weather, temperature, physical objects, location, time, or other users.

 An example of environmentally influenced situation would be a cell phone user that is trapped at a coffee shop by a rain storm.
 The physical factors in this example would be 1) a mobile device, 2) inclimate weather, 3) a cafe (location), and 4) possibly the fact that the user is crowded by other users who are experiencing the same thing.